bendres24/recovery_scripts/README.md

 # recovery_scripts
-Python scripts to apply methods of statistical analysis to digital images to recover damaged content
+These Python scripts apply methods of statistical analysis to digital images to recover damaged content.
+I developed them working with ChatGPT and on a Mac using Python's IDLE Shell.

+To run the scripts, make sure that the necessary python libraries are installed.
+I'm currently pressed for time, but I'll list those libraries for each script.

+I've generated short videos for running the PCA, MNF, MAF, and ICA script: ; and the LDA script: .
+Furthermore, I have a short video on how to use ImageJ to combine results into pseudocolor images to enhance visibility of damaged content: